+- breast swelling in men

+- fluid retention

-- Breast swelling in men - Fluid retention - Inflammation of the gut (leading to diarrhoea) - Low blood levels of sodium which can cause tiredness and confusion, muscle twitching, fits and coma
+- Low blood levels of sodium which can cause tiredness and confusion, muscle twitching, fits and coma.

-- Patients who have previously had liver problems may very rarely get encephalopathy (a brain disease)
+- Patients who have previously had liver problems may very rarely get encephalopathy (a brain disease).

 - Rash, possibly with pain in the joints